Ads:

 When Your Life Circumstances Interfere With Your Social Life

-It's hardly a landslide, but the most common question I get from people who email me is, "I want to do better socially, but I live too far from everyone/don't have a car/have no money/live in a small town/am under age.
+A common problem people have is, "I want to do better socially, but I live too far from everyone/don't have a car/have no money/live in a small town/am underage.
 I can't have a normal social life because of this.
 What can I do?"
-To throw them up in a nice bullet list, here are the life circumstances that seem to interfere with people's social lives the most:
+To put them in bullet list form, here are the life circumstances that seem to interfere with people's social lives the most:

-Here's my advice on all that, first some general principles, then my take on the specific items:
+Here's my advice on all that.
+First I'll give some general principles, then my take on the specific obstacles:

-Before I go into all the tips and advice, I don't want to understate how much having your circumstances stacked against you like this can be a real hindrance.
-What other people don't even have to think about is a big, inconvenient obstacle to you.
+Before I go into all the tips and advice, I don't want to understate how much having your circumstances stacked against you can be a real barrier.
+Issues many people don't even have to think about are a big, inconvenient handicap for you.
 And some people are stuck in a situation that will never give them all they want, no matter how much they try to make the best of it.
-Escaping and moving on to better things may be the only solution there.

 Don't make your circumstances into an excuse

-Less-than-perfect life circumstances shouldn't usually be enough to sink someone's social life if they're otherwise socially motivated and well adjusted.
-Lots of people don't have perfect situations, but they still manage to have friends.
-There are lots of people who live far from their school or don't have their own transportation, for example.
-They manage to work around those problems.
-But if someone is already a little shy, insecure, awkward, or honestly only lukewarm to the idea of making friends, then some unfavorable circumstances can provide that little bit of extra difficulty that thwarts their efforts.
-The circumstances can be used as an ego saving excuse.
-People can end up seeing their situation as the sole reason they're not doing better socially than they are.
+Less-than-perfect life circumstances usually aren't enough to sink someone's social life if they're otherwise motivated and well-adjusted.
+Lots of people don't have ideal situations, but they still manage to make friends.
+But if someone is already shy, insecure, or awkward, then some logistical hassles can be the final straw that makes socializing feel too difficult and not worth the effort.
+If they're on the fence about changing, it gives them a reason to procrastinate.
+Tougher circumstances can also be used as an ego-saving excuse.
+People can end up seeing their situation as the sole reason they're not doing well socially, when there are other factors in play.

 You can probably do at least somewhat better than you are now

-Sort of repeating the last point, there are probably at least some things you can do get more social success from your current situation.
-It'll never be perfect, but you can make more out of it.
-You may have to work harder than most people to get similar results, but it can be done.
-Also, if you're likeable enough to them otherwise, people often don't care about where you stand in terms of "on paper" qualities like where you live or how much money you have.
+Sort of repeating the last point, there are probably at least some things you can do to squeeze more social success from your current situation.
+You may have to work harder than everyone else to get their results, but it can be done.
+Also, if they find you likable enough people usually don't care about where you stand in terms of "on paper" qualities like where you live or how much money you have.

-For some circumstances, you can change the way you're doing things so you can still have a social life.
-Living far from everyone could fit into this category.
-For others, the best long term solution may be to escape, like living in a tiny, stifling town.
-And in some cases you may just have to wait.
-Until you can drive, get into bars, move out of home, or get a job that pays more.
+For some circumstances you can change the way you're doing things so you can still have a social life (e.g., living far from your friends).
+For others, the best long-term solution may be to escape (e.g., living in a tiny, stifling town).
+And in some cases you may just have to wait (e.g., until you can drive, get into bars, move out of home, or get a job that pays more).
 Faced with the same situation, different choices may be appropriate for different people.

 If you're younger, you may just have to wait for a while

-A lot of these life circumstance problems hit you when you're in high school or in college.
-Some of this is just goes along with being young.
-You're not independent yet and other people get to make decisions for you.
+A lot of life circumstance problems hit you when you're in high school or college.
+Some of this just comes with being young.
+You're not fully independent and other people get to make decisions for you.
 You don't get to pick where you live.
 You don't have a ton of money to throw around.
 You're too young to legally do some of the things you want to.
-You may to have to accept that this is just what life is like at your age, and that you have to put in your time and wait until you're older.
+You have to accept that this is just what life is like at your age, and that you have to put in your time and wait until you're older.

 If life isn't perfect now, at least you can work to lay a groundwork for the future

-You may be stuck in a situation right now where your social life will never be where you want it.
-But maybe in a year or two things have the potential to be much better.
-You can put all your currently wasted time towards making your future social life easier.
-You could take up some hobbies that will help you make friends down the road, for example.
-Or generally try to apply the advice you read on this site and others like it.
+You may be stuck in a situation where your social life will never be where you want it.
+But maybe in a year or two things have the potential to be better.
+You can put all your currently wasted time toward making your future social life easier.
+You could practice various social skills on the people that are around.
+Maybe you could take up some fun new hobbies that will help you make connections in the future.
+You might be able to take on some part-time work that will let you move or buy a car more quickly.

-You'll notice a lot of these aren't especially profound.
-You've maybe thought of them already.
-For some people the big step isn't coming up with ideas to get around their problems, it's shedding the attitude that their social life is a lost cause because of their situation and there's no point in trying.
+You'll notice a lot of the points below aren't especially profound.
+You may have thought of them already.
+For some people the big step isn't coming up with ideas to get around their problems, it's shedding the attitude that their social life is a lost cause because of their circumstances, so there's no point in trying.

 Living in a small, boring town

-I don't have any firsthand experience with this so I'm going on what other people have said.
-From what I understand, if you really don't like it, and feel bored and constrained, or like there's no one worth knowing where you live, then the only real option is is to move somewhere else.
-That may not be possible right now, but could be possible in the future when you start university, or if you save up enough money to leave.
+If you truly don't like it, and feel bored and constrained or like there's no one worth knowing where you live, then the only real option is to move.
+That may not be possible right now, but could be in the future when you start university, or if you save up enough money.

-e.g., living far from your school, university campus, downtown, etc. I think some people make this out to be a bigger problem in their mind than it really is.
+E.g., living far from your school, university campus, downtown, etc. I think some people make this out to be a bigger problem than it really is.
 Like, "I live so far.
 No one will want to come over to my house.
 I'll never make friends."
-This is probably the circumstance that can be improved the most from changing your attitude.
+This is probably the circumstance that can be improved the most from changing your mindset.
 Here are my suggestions:

-Don't worry about the stigma it carries.
-Especially in bigger cities, living at home isn't the loser indicator it used to be.
-More and more people are living at home in their twenties because it's just too expensive to rent their own place.
-I've met lots of cool people who still live with their parents.
-When you hear it, your mind goes, "Oh okay, well I guess we won't be hanging out at their place much", but that's it.
-If they seem like okay people, I always assume they're still at home because of their circumstances, not that there's something wrong with them.
-Or maybe they like the comfort factor and are afraid to get out in the real world, but I'm not going to not be friends with someone for only that reason.
+Try not to worry about the stigma it carries.
+Especially in bigger cities, not moving out right away doesn't mean what it used to.
+More and more people are living at home in their twenties because it's just too expensive to rent their own apartment.
+If you tell someone you still live with your parents they may think, "Oh okay.
+Well I guess we won't be hanging out at their place much", but that's it.
+If you seem like an okay person most people will assume you're still at home because of finances or your culture, not because something's wrong with you.

 Not having a car / not being able to drive